ch3sh/ch3sh.github.io/_posts/2021-09-27-PalsForLife.md

 `kubectl get pod <name> -n <namespace> -o yaml`

 > You can choose whichever pod you want as reference.
-I used the gitea-0 pod just for convenience.
+I used the gitea-0 pod for convenience.

 Using these details, we can create a yaml file as follows: